Thanks for your interest in the Duford Insurance Group!

 Most companies give you enough time to either (a) write a new policy to cover the chargeback, or (b) cut a check to cover the advance.

-What are agent contracting levels and how do they work?
+What are final expense agent contracting levels and how do they work?

 Duford Insurance Group prides itself on offering strong commission levels to both new and experienced agents WITHOUT the need to recruit like most insurance MLMs.